Control app notifications on your Galaxy phone

 Use the fingerprint sensor

-Note: This option is not available on phones with the in-screen fingerprint reader.
+Note: This option is not available on devices with the in-screen fingerprint reader.

-Here's a fun way to open or close the Notification panel: just swipe your finger up and down on your phone's fingerprint sensor.
+Here's a fun way to open or close the Notification panel: just swipe your finger up and down on your device's fingerprint sensor.